Snow forecast takes Holy Land by storm

 Prime Minister Benjamin Netanyahu joined Barkat, police commanders and emergency services officials at a meeting in Jerusalem to prepare for the storm.

-"I ask all Israeli citizens to simply watch out for their neighbors' welfare and help them," Netanyahu said in a statement.
+"I ask all Israeli citizens to simply watch out for their neighbours' welfare and help them," Netanyahu said in a statement.

-Last winter, hundreds of motorists trying to reach Jerusalem were trapped in their vehicles for hours before being rescued by troops in armored personnel carriers.
+Last winter, hundreds of motorists trying to reach Jerusalem were trapped in their vehicles for hours before being rescued by troops in armoured personnel carriers.

 "Last year's lessons have been learnt to their fullest," Barkat told Army Radio.

-Strong winds lashed the Beirut coastline late on Tuesday.
-In other coastal parts of Lebanon, people posted pictures and videos on social media of whirlwinds and flooding.
-Some parts of the capital suffered power cuts.

-The education ministry has ordered schools closed on Wednesday, state news agency NNA said.

-(Reporting by Maayan Lubell; Noah Browning and Nidal al-Mughrabi; additional reporting by Sylvia Westall in Beirut; Writing by Maayan Lubell; Editing by Jeffrey Heller and Mark Trevelyan)
+(Reporting by Maayan Lubell; Noah Browning and Nidal al-Mughrabi; Writing by Maayan Lubell; Editing by Jeffrey Heller)